kaikaiyao/kaikaiyao.github.io/_projects/4_project.md

 ---
 layout: page
-title: Neural Coder Partners VS Code
+title: Neural Coder + VS Code
-description: One-Click Quantization of Deep Learning Models with the Neural Coder Extension
+description: We developed a plugin of Neural Coder for VS Code software to enhance our customer adoption.
 img:
 importance: 2
 category: "@Intel"